FAQ's

 What is the Maximum Amount of Assistance a Pet Owner can Receive?

 We limit the assistance we are able to offer to $1500 per pet.
 We always encourage vet clinics to ensure that the owner has exhausted other types of funding, including VetPay or borrowing from friends and family.
-There are also other options available for assistance including GoFundMe, Care credit and Good Shepherd.
+There are also other options available for assistance including GoFundMe, Care interest-free loans and Good Shepherd and Centrelink loans.

 What Happens if a Pet Owner does not use the full $1500?

-Unlike VetPay, if a pet owner is approved for assistance, this does not carry over to additional visits or other vet clinics (unless prior arrangement has been made).
-Each presentation at the vet needs a separate application.
+Unlike VetPay, if a pet owner is approved for assistance, this does not carry over to additional visits or other vet clinics.
+The treating vet clinic needs to complete the application if they are caring for the pet.
 If we have approved a treatment that may be completed over multiple visits (for example there will be post-op checks or bandage changes) please send just one invoice, rather than multiple invoices.

 Do you Help Outside of Canberra?